At a Glance

 - Tasks: Join us as an Entry-Level Field Engineer, learning to work with electrical and medical equipment.

-- Company: Be part of a dynamic team focused on innovation and customer service in engineering.
+- Company: Be part of a dynamic team focused on innovation and growth in engineering.

 - Benefits: Enjoy a competitive salary, training, bonuses, and a company van for local travel.

-- Why this job: This role offers hands-on experience, career progression, and a supportive work culture.
+- Why this job: This role offers full training, a supportive culture, and opportunities for career progression.

 - Qualifications: No specific background required; just bring your enthusiasm and willingness to learn!

-- Other info: Work Monday to Friday with opportunities for overtime and personal development.
+- Other info: Work Monday to Friday with the chance for overtime and exciting projects.

 Contact Detail: